IntelPython/numba-dpex/docs/source/user_guide/kernel_programming/writing-range-kernel.rst

   kernel.
 Scalar values are always passed by value.

 * At least one argument of a kernel should be an array.
-The requirement is so that the kernel launcher (:func:`numba_dpex.experimental.call_kernel`) can determine the execution queue on which to launch the kernel.
-Refer the "Launching a kernel" section for more details.
+The requirement is so that the kernel launcher (:func:`numba_dpex.core.kernel_launcher.call_kernel`) can determine the execution queue on which to launch the kernel.
+Refer to the :ref:`launching-a-kernel` section for more details.

-A range kernel has to be executed by calling the :py:func:`numba_dpex.experimental.launcher.call_kernel` function.
-The execution range for the kernel is specified by creating an instance of a :class:`numba_dpex.kernel_api.Range` class and passing the ``Range`` object as an argument to ``call_kernel``.
-The ``call_kernel`` function does three things: compiles the kernel if needed, "unboxes" all kernel arguments by converting CPython objects into numba-dpex objects, and finally submitting the kernel to an execution queue with the specified execution range.
-Refer the :doc:`../../autoapi/index` for further details.
+A range kernel has to be executed via the :py:func:`numba_dpex.core.kernel_launcher.call_kernel` function by passing in an instance of the :class:`numba_dpex.kernel_api.Range` class.
+Refer to the :ref:`launching-a-kernel` section for more details on how to launch a range kernel.

-A range kernel is meant to express a basic `parallel-for` calculation that is ideally suited for embarrassingly parallel kernels such as elementwise computations over n-dimensional arrays (ndarrays).
-The API for expressing a range kernel does not allow advanced features such as synchronization of work items and fine-grained control over memory allocation on a device.
+A range kernel is meant to express a basic `parallel-for` calculation that is ideally suited for embarrassingly parallel kernels such as element-wise computations over n-dimensional arrays (ndarrays).
+The API for expressing a range kernel does not allow advanced features such as synchronization of work-items and fine-grained control over memory allocation on a device.
 For such advanced features, an nd-range kernel should be used.

 .. seealso::
     Refer API documentation for :class:`numba_dpex.kernel_api.Range`,
     :class:`numba_dpex.kernel_api.Item`,  and
-    :func:`numba_dpex.experimental.launcher.call_kernel` for more details.
+    :func:`numba_dpex.core.kernel_launcher.call_kernel` for more details.